 Repurposing allows you to present your content in new ways to reach new audiences.
 There are many ways to repurpose your live videos, but some of the most effective are:

 - Audio podcasts

 - X (Twitter) snippets

 - Email campaigns

-You’ve probably already noticed that many popular creators do not limit themselves to one repurposing method.
-After all, the doors will be opened to those who knock.
-Choosing the right way to repurpose your live videos depends on the type of content you already have.
-For example, if you have multiple live stream videos suitable for listeners only, why won’t you make a podcast?
-Simple as that!
-The more people discover your content, the faster your audience will grow.
+Many popular creators do not limit themselves to one repurposing method.
+Choosing the right way to repurpose your live videos depends on the type of content you already have, however.
+You’ll need to figure out what works best for you.
+But remember, the more people discover your content, the faster your audience will grow.